open-mmlab/mmdetection/docs/faq.md

 - ResNeXt parameter description

     ResNeXt comes from the paper [`Aggregated Residual Transformations for Deep Neural Networks`](https://arxiv.org/abs/1611.05431).
-It introduces grouped convolution and uses “cardinality” to control the number of groups to achieve a balance between accuracy and complexity.
+It introduces  group and uses “cardinality” to control the number of groups to achieve a balance between accuracy and complexity.
 It controls the basic width and grouping parameters of the internal Bottleneck module through two hyperparameters `baseWidth` and `cardinality`.
 The configuration name in MMDetection is `mask_rcnn_x101_64x4d_fpn_mstrain-poly_3x_coco.py`, where `mask_rcnn` represents the algorithm using Mask R-CNN, `x101` represents the backbone network using ResNeXt-101, and `64x4d` represents that the bottleneck block has 64 group and each group has basic width of 4.

--  norm_eval option in backbone
+-  `norm_eval` in backbone

     Since the detection model is usually large and the input image resolution is high, this will result in a small batch of the detection model, which will make the variance of the statistics calculated by BatchNorm during the training process very large and not as stable as the statistics obtained during the pre-training of the backbone network .
 Therefore, the `norm_eval=True` mode is generally used in training, and the BatchNorm statistics in the pre-trained backbone network are directly used.
 The few algorithms that use large batches are the `norm_eval=False` mode, such as NASFPN.
 For the backbone network without ImageNet pre-training and the batch is relatively small, you can consider using `SyncBN`.